PHOTO - World home | contact us | attorneys & staff | disclaimer | french | japanese

 The medical examination must be performed by an embassy approved physician.
 Knightsbridge Doctors conduct examinations for the Embassy at the following two locations:

 Applicants will be advised at which of the two offices they must appear when they call for an appointment.
 Appointments can be scheduled by calling 020-7486-7822, Monday to Friday from 9:00 am to 5:00 pm.
-Applicants must quote their case number included in Packet 3 from the when scheduling an appointment.
+Applicants must quote their case number from the when scheduling an appointment.

-Applicants are required to present their passports at the time of the examination and a driving license or photo license to prove identity.
+Applicants are required to present their passport, driving license or photo license to prove identity.
 Applicants must also bring one photograph for each applicant including for babies.
 The photo specifications are the same as those for the IV application.
+Additionally, applicants aged 16 or over are required to bring their police certificate.
 In most cases it will take about 3 days to have the medical report and X-rays couriered to the Embassy following the examination.
 Medical results remain valid for 1 year after the examination.

 Vaccination Policies and Procedures